Have We Observed the Higgs (Imposter)?: Conclusions

 Under the assumption that the new resonance discovered at the LHC is a $CP$ even scalar particle with mass 125 GeV, we have performed a general analysis of its possible electroweak quantum numbers.
 We have used a naive combination of the latest data from ATLAS, CMS, and the Tevatron experiments, focusing on the four possible decays into pairs of electroweak gauge bosons, $\{WW, ZZ, \gamma\gamma, Z\gamma\}$, but also taking into account the two most important decay channels into pairs of fermions, $b\bar{b}$ and $\tau\tau$.

-We have seen that interpreting the new particle as an electroweak singlet is strongly disfavored by current data, whether or not we assume that the singlet has tree level couplings to $W$ and $Z$.
+We have seen that interpreting the new particle as an electroweak singlet with loop-induced couplings to $W$ and $Z$ is strongly disfavored by current data.
+So is a "plain-vanilla" dilaton arising from scenarios where the SM gauge bosons are part of the conformal dynamics.
 It will be important for the LHC experiments to quantify this statement, both by better constraints on decays to $Z\gamma$, and by more accurate measurements of the VBF production modes.
 In the latter regard we note the critical importance of having reliable estimates of the contamination of VBF analyses by $gg$ fusion-initiated signal events.

 Using chi-squared fits to the relevant free parameters, we have compared the compatibility of current data between a SM Higgs boson, a more general custodial singlet boson, and a custodial 5-plet boson as would arise from an electroweak scalar triplet.
 All of the fits show some tension with the data, but the differences in the fit quality are not large.
 Thus, for example, one can not yet exclude the possibility that the new particle is the neutral member of electroweak triplets, provided that one is willing to discount the Tevatron excess in $b\bar{b}$.
 Similarly one cannot greatly prefer a SM Higgs over a more general custodial singlet scalar, especially if one takes seriously the lack of a $\tau\tau$ excess in the CMS data.
 As we have seen, precise measurements of the ratios $D_{W/Z}$ and $D_{\gamma/Z}$ offer a clean way of distinguishing a triplet imposter from a Higgs boson, but currently the uncertainties in these quantities are too large, and the central values actually favor the triplet imposter.